gatk555/simavr/README.md

 Instructions for building
 <I>simavr</I>
-from source can be found in the PDF manual or the Bulid Guide page of the github Wiki.
+from source can be found in the PDF manual or the Build Guide page of the github Wiki.
 Updated instructions for Windows are
 <A href="https://github.com/maxgerhardt/simavr">here.</A>
+Binaries for common hardware/OS combinations can be downloaded from the main Github site.
+Look for "Actions".
 <P>
 Suppose you have downloaded and (if necessary) built simavr.
 Now what?